Authentication Service

 You need to provide this token in subsequent API requests.

-You must specify a token even in the API request to create a new token.
-Create the initial API token through the Helix Control-M UI, as described in Creating an API Token.
-After you create an initial token through the UI, proceed with all other token management tasks through the API.
+You must define a token even in the first API request to create a new token.
+You can create the initial API token in Helix Control-M, as described in Creating an API Token.
+After you create an initial token in Helix Control-M, you can continue with all other token management tasks with the API.

 CLI Syntax